josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 import adapter from '@sveltejs/adapter-static'
 ```

-You _can_ supply further customization options if you want to (as an object passed to the `adapter()` function), but the defaults are great for us, so there's no need to.
-You can check out the [adapter-static readme](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) for info on that if you want to.
+You _can_ supply further customization options if you want to (as an object passed to the `adapter()` function further down in the file), but the defaults are great for us, so there's no need to.
+You can check out the [adapter-static readme](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) for more if you like.

 ---